Altruy/DroneDriverSimulation/README.md

 It updates the next local waypoint with the help of a sliding window which uses EUclidean distance aswell as shortest change in orientation angle from current orientation.

+## Executed runs

+Open the Results folder for Matlab figures aswell as screenshots

 ## Demo

 Run the command in matlab for all 4 path planning algorithms